• Recipes

 • ¼ teaspoon cayenne pepper

-• up to 1 cup plain, unflavored and unsweetened vegan yogurt - tap for cashew yogurt recipe
+• 1 cup plant-based yogurt, plain and unsweetened - tap for cashew yogurt recipe

 • fine sea salt